GeneralProducts/day-of-code/_posts/2018-09-22-what-is-css.md

 ## Add CSS to override the default style

+You're going to try to override the default style.
+But heads up: it's not going to work at first.
+You will have the opportunity to debug the problem.

 Open the file called _main.css_ in the _assets/css/_ folder:

 ![Screenshot showing the empty file where the reader will put their css code](assets/images/main-css.png)